nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find PREFIX/KEYWORD [MORE_KEYWORDS]`

 You can find your assignments based on keywords you enter.
-The types of keywords are the name, module code, deadline and priority of assignments.
+The types of keywords are the name, module code, deadline and priority of an assignment.

 <div markdown="span" class="alert alert-success">